 Bay of Islands

-The Bay of Islands is the major tourist region in the North Island, and one of the most popular destinations in all of New Zealand.
-Obviously one will notice its beauty immediately once you see mile after mile of beach and rock coastline surrounding a bay dotted with 144 islands – a dazzling, sparkling world of blue and green.
+The Bay of Islands is the major tourist region on the North Island, and one of the most popular destinations in all of New Zealand.
+Mile after mile of beach and rocky coastline surround a bay dotted with 144 islands – a dazzling, sparkling world of blue and green.
 The Bay of Islands is a popular getaway for New Zealanders, who come here for big-game fishing and to sail among the various coves and islands.
-But countless activities in the Bay of Islands are geared towards backpackers, from affordable cruises and fishing trips to sea kayaking and excursions where you can swim with dolphins.
-The Bay of Islands is one of the easiest and most rewarding places to travel in New Zealand.
+But countless activities in the Bay of Islands are geared towards backpackers, from affordable cruises and fishing trips to sea kayaking, and excursions that allow you to swim with dolphins.
+The Bay of Islands is one of the easiest and most rewarding places to visit in New Zealand.

-- Hostel Prices: Dorms room cost between $15-20 USD while private rooms cost between $45-60 USD.
+- Hostel Prices: Dorms room cost between $15-23 USD while private rooms cost between $50-65 USD for a double.
 All the hostels in Paihia (the main town) are located on one main street.

-- Budget Hotel Prices: Many prices are seasonal ranging from $55-160 per rom depending on when you go.
+- Budget Hotel Prices: Many prices are seasonal ranging from $55-160 per double room depending on when you go.
 Except the higher range during January (peak summer) or other summer months.

 - Cost of Food: Meals at most restaurants will cost around $20.
 Meals at some of the nicer restaurants will cost you around $30-40 USD, including wine.
 If you choose to cook your food, plan to spend about $33-50 USD per week.
 There are also some cheap pizza and fish and chip shops around town that will cost around $6.